 Appeals are not intended to be re-hearings of the complaint.
 In most cases, appeals are confined to a review of the written documentation or record of the original hearing, and pertinent documentation regarding the grounds for appeal.

-Appeals shall be made to the appropriate Administrative Council member:
+Appeals must be made to the appropriate Administrative Council member:

-- Appeals for campus processes coordinated by the Dean of Students shall be made to the Provost of that campus.
+- Appeals for campus processes coordinated by the Dean of Students must be made to the Provost of that campus.

-- Appeals for ELI processes coordinated by the ELI Director of Student Services shall be made to the Vice President for Instructional and Information Technology.
+- Appeals for ELI processes coordinated by the ELI Director of Student Services must be made to the Vice President for Instructional and Information Technology.

-- Appeals for Workforce Development processes coordinated by the Associate Vice President for Workforce Development shall be made to the Vice President for Workforce Development.
+- Appeals for Workforce Development processes coordinated by the Associate Vice President for Workforce Development must be made to the Vice President for Workforce Development.

-- Appeals for multi-campus processes coordinated by the Associate Vice President for Student Services and Enrollment Management, and for expulsions shall be made to the Executive Vice President.
+- Appeals for multi-campus processes coordinated by the Associate Vice President for Student Services and Enrollment Management and for expulsions must be made to the Executive Vice President.